LucaBonamino/finance_tracker/README.md

-# Finance_tracker
+# Finance tracker

-App to keep track of yout finances.
+App to keep track of your finances.
 The app is an experiment created from a simple web framework built from scratch without the react library.

 Ideal to be used in a local network in the family.
-No log in is need.
+No log in is needed.

 ## Setup